Our Repairs Standard - Q&A

 We have not changed our repairs policy.
 We recently decided to make our service offer a bit clearer so that it is in line with our existing Repairs Policy and our legal obligations.
 This will help us to better provide you with a consistent repairs service that is value for money (VFM).

 Is the Trust trying to save money on repairs?

-A VFM is important, and whilst savings will be made where we will no longer be completing repairs above and beyond our legal obligations, this will allow the Trust to focus on the repairs we are responsible for and complete these within our service standards.
+Value for money is important and whilst savings will be made where we will no longer be completing repairs above and beyond our legal obligations, this will allow the Trust to focus on the repairs we are responsible for and complete these within our service standards.

 Any financial saving will be reallocated to capital investment programmes, such as new kitchens, bathrooms, external doors etc.

 What if something in my tenancy agreement is not included in the Trust’s repairs service standard?

 No problem.
 Let us know.
 We will check your tenancy agreement and, if correct, we will complete the repair.